layer5io/layer5/collections/_news/2020-05-28-layer5-hashicorp-launch-service-mesh-partnership.md

 The [Meshery Adapter for Consul](https://meshery.layer5.io/docs/service-meshes/adapters/consul) comes bundled with a handful of sample applications for evaluating, exploring, and learning how to operate Consul service mesh.
 Many operators are new to the ongoing administrative tasks of running a healthy and optimized Consul service mesh deployment.
 In advance of their production deployments, operators may utilize Meshery to quickly deploy Consul with sample applications to gain familiarity with the many features of Consul.

-Demonstrated at DockerCon 2020, is the “[Image Hub](https://github.com/layer5io/image-hub)”, a sample application built to allow users to explore Consul’s feature set, and specifically, an experimental area of Consul’s data plane: Envoy’s support for WebAssembly.
+Demonstrated at DockerCon 2020, is the “[Image Hub](https://github.com/layer5io/image-hub)”, a sample application built to allow users to explore Consul’s feature set, and specifically, an experimental area of Consul’s data plane: Envoy’s impending support for WebAssembly.

 ### Performance management of Consul and it’s workloads